Equities In Retreat As Powell Warns Rate Hikes Still On Table - UrduPoint

 They came as other key decision-makers have lined up to suggest that while recent data has suggested the hikes are kicking in, traders should be aware that more measures could be needed if prices remain elevated.

-Speaking at an International Monetary Fund conference Thursday, Powell said "progress toward our two percent goal is not assured".
+Powell told an International Monetary Fund conference Thursday that "progress toward our two percent goal is not assured".

-"If it becomes appropriate to tighten policy further, we will not hesitate to do so," he added.
+"If it becomes appropriate to tighten policy further, we will not hesitate to do so," he said.

-While policymakers were "committed" to achieving a sufficiently tight monetary policy stance, "we are not confident that we have achieved such a stance".
+While policymakers were "committed" to achieving a sufficiently tight monetary policy stance, "we are not confident that we have achieved such a stance", he added.

 He added that officials were aware of the need not to overtighten, which many fear could tip the world's top economy into recession.